Apapane (horse): 2011: four-year-old season

 Apapane was matched against male opposition on her first appearance of 2011 and finished fourth behind Silport, Clever Tosho and Danon Yoyo in the Grade II Milers Cup at Hanshin on 17 April.
 Four weeks later the filly returned to Grade I class and all-female competition for the Victoria Mile over 1600 metres on firm ground at Tokyo and started 3/1 second choice in the betting.
 She faced several of her old rivals from her three-year-old days including Animate Bio, A Shin Returns, Oken Sakura and Wild Raspberry, but by far her most formidable opponent was the outstanding five-year-old racemare Buena Vista who started the 1/2 favourite.
 Drawn towards the wide outside of the seventeen runner field she was restrained towards the rear before making a strong late run in the straight.
 She overtook Lady Alba Rosa and Oken Sakura and then held off the challenge of Buena Vista to win by a neck.
 In June she started favourite for the Yasuda Kinen but finished sixth behind the three-year-old colt Real Impact, beaten less than two lengths by the winner.

 After the summer break Apapane returned in the Grade II Fuchu Himba Stakes at Tokyo in October in which she started favourite but finished unplaced behind Italian Red.
 In November she replicated her 2010 performance in the Queen Elizabeth II Commemorative Cup as she finished third to Snow Fairy.
 On her final run of the year she was sent to Sha Tin Racecourse for the Hong Kong Mile on 11 December.
 After racing prominently in the early stages she faded in the straight and finished thirteenth of the fourteen runners behind Able One.

 2012: five-year-old season

 Apapane remained in training as a five-year-old but failed to reproduce her best form and failed to win in three races.
 She finished seventh in the Grade II Hanshin Himba Stakes, fifth in her attempt to repeat her 2012 success in the Victoria Mile and sixteenth in the Yasuda Kinen.
 She was being prepared for an autumn campaign when she began to suffer from lameness owing to what was described as "superficial digital flexor tendonitis".
 She was retired from racing to become a broodmare.

+Racing form

+Apapane win seven races in 19 starts (with one dead heat finish).
+This data is available in JBIS, netkeiba and HKJC.